Forhanna aims to support the professional development of narrative photography, and as part of its effort the foundation actively

 for Hanna, Future Stories from the Past...

-In his second book for Hanna, Future Stories from the Past..., Willem Poelstra aims to recount the story of his parents: a volunteer worker in the German war industry and a woman who lost her family to the holocaust.
+In for Hanna, Future Stories from the Past..., Willem Poelstra aims to recount the story of his parents and searches for a parallel to this story in the post-war relations between Kosovo and Serbia.

 Aeronautics in the Backyard